IronCoreLabs/FutureJS/README.md

 `reject<L>(error: L): Future<L, never>;`

-Creates a Future will will be immediately rejected with the provided Error once computation is kicked off.
+Creates a Future which will be immediately rejected with the provided Error once computation is kicked off.
 This function is equivalent to `Promise.reject()` except that it is still lazily evaluated.

 ```js
 const request = Future.tryP(() => fetch('/some/api/request'));